Academic Policies and Standards Committee (ACPOL)

 About the ACPOL Committee

 The Academic Policies and Standards Committee (ACPOL) acts on behalf of the faculty to hear appeals from students who wish to waive/amend graduation/degree requirements, academic probation/standards, or other policies delineated in the Catawba Catalog.
 The policies in question are those described in the "Academic Policies, Procedures, and Terminology" section of the Catalog, and include requests to be readmitted after withdrawal, appeal a suspension, waive the senior residency requirement stating that all coursework must be completed at Catawba after a student earns 90 sh, waive the restrictions of probation, take a tutorial, and other policies.
 The ACPOL also oversees the Institutional Review Board (IRB), which reviews requests for research involving human participants.
-IRB policies are described under "faculty policies and procedures," and the Chair of the IRB for 2013-14 is Professor Dayna Anderson.
+IRB policies are described under "faculty policies and procedures," and the Chair of the IRB for 2014-15 is Kimberly Creamer.

 Discuss your situation with your advisor and the Chair of your Department (unless they are the same person);